hmasuai/dwn-tool/README.md

 - Import metadata?
 - Look at if theres a better way to ensure correct download (add album to search?)
 - Directly interface with spotify api

+#### Credits
+- All actually work here goes to exportify and yt-dlp go support those projects